 When the amphibious operation was scheduled in 1969, a friend at 3RD MAW G-3 asked me to make sure Blacksheep A-4s arrived at the Landing Zone before H hour and carried out the CAS missions as tasked.
 As the squadron operations officer, I said, "OK.
 We'll make it a mandatory mission as though this is a combat operation."
 The response was, "Just don't have an accident.
 You'll be responsible if anything goes wrong."
 On the Flight Plan, I entered my name as leader of the flight with two wingmen who were lieutenants with replacement pilot orders to Vietnam.
 The mission would be a test of their readiness for combat.

 The three A-4s taxied out to the takeoff end of Runway 25.
 The visibility was reported by the tower as one mile.
 There went our briefing plans!
 At 9:15 I signaled the pilots to go tactical frequency.
-I then briefed them that we would make a division takeoff with Dave on my left wing and Paul on my right wing in parade formation.
+I then briefed them that we would make a division takeoff with Dennis on my left wing and Paul on my right wing in parade formation.
 Division takeoffs were prohibited by the Air Wing.
 I said we would use the helicopter method of going to Camp Pendleton.
 We would go Special VFR and follow the roads.
 We knew that taking off in the soup IFR we would have to go up on top and we could never get back down below the overcast when we reached the target area.
-I switched Dave and Paul back to Tower frequency.
+We switched back to Tower frequency.

 We taxied onto the runway into parade formation.
 I gave a thumbs up to my wingmen.
 They returned the thumbs up.
 I called the tower, "Cancel our IFR flight plan.
 We will be departing Special VFR."